sodadata/docs/soda/quick-start-automate.md

 In Soda Cloud, navigate to **your avatar** > **Notification Rules**, then click **New Notification Rule**.
 Follow the guided steps to complete the new rule, supplying values that will trigger a notification any time one of your automated monitoring checks fails.

-The example below sends such notifications for the automated anomaly score check on the `paxstats` dataset.
+The example below sends such notifications for the automated anomaly detection check on the `paxstats` dataset.

 ![automated-alert](/assets/images/automated-alert.png){:height="500px" width="500px"}